Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 ##### Grant Permissions - Terraform

+Module owners **MUST** assign the `-module-owners-`and `-module-owners-` teams the necessary permissions on their Terraform module repository and edit the `CODEOWNERS` file as per the guidance below.

 | GitHub Team Name                              | Description                                                                       | Permissions | Where to work?                                                                                |
 |-----------------------------------------------|-----------------------------------------------------------------------------------|-------------|-----------------------------------------------------------------------------------------------|
 | `@azure/<module name>-module-owners-tf`       | Modules Owners of the <module name> AVM Terraform <resource/pattern> module       | **Admin**   | Module owner can decide whether they want to work in a branch local to the repo or in a fork. |